-We surveyed 670 parents and asked them about their feelings of guilt about screen time for their kiddos.
-Here are the results:
+We surveyed 670 parents to gauge their feelings about screen time and its impact on their children.
+Here are some insights from the survey:

 Survey Findings